CoreyOliver/Wave_Release/checklist.md

-    [x] need to add the wave to the array if it doesn't already exist in it [] confirm that items are removed from toUpdate array [] set up so check list shows if its in the toUpdate array
+    [x] need to add the wave to the array if it doesn't already exist in it [] confirm that items are removed from toUpdate array [] set up so check list shows if its in the toUpdate array [] why is it pulling all of the items in to do out?

 clean up later: